i2p/i2p.www/i2p2www/spec/proposals/154-ecies-lookups.rst

   {% highlight lang='dataspec' %}
 flags ::
        bit 4: ECIESFlag
-               before release 0.9.TBD, ignored
+               before release 0.9.46 ignored
-               as of release 0.9.TBD:
+               as of release 0.9.46:
-               0  => send unencrypted or ElGamal reply 1  => send ECIES encrypted reply using enclosed key and tag
+               0  => send unencrypted or ElGamal reply 1  => send ChaCha/Poly encrypted reply using enclosed key
+                     (whether tag is enclosed depends on bit 1)
 {% endhighlight %}

 Existing flag bit 1 used in combination with bit 4 to determine the reply encryption mode.
-Flag bit 4 must only be set when sending to routers with version 0.9.TBD or higher.
+Flag bit 4 must only be set when sending to routers with version 0.9.46 or higher.

 =============  =========  =========  ======  ===  =======